Feuerlabs/exometer/README.md

 The following attributes are available for configuration:

-+ `mib_template` (string - default: "mibs/EXOMETER-METRICS-MIB.mib")
-<br></br>
-Specifies where to find the MIB template used for dynamically assembline an internal MIB.
++ `mib_template` (string - default: "mibs/EXOMETER-METRICS-MIB.mib")<br />Specifies where to find the MIB template used for dynamically assembline an internal MIB.
 Take a look at the MIB template shipped with Exometer for reference in case you want to define your own template.

-+ `mib_dir` (string - default: "tmp/exometer_report_snmp")
-<br></br>
-Specifies temporary direction which will be used by Exometer to store dymanically created MIB files.
++ `mib_dir` (string - default: "tmp/exometer_report_snmp")<br />Specifies temporary direction which will be used by Exometer to store dymanically created MIB files.

 ### <a name="Creating_custom_exometer_entries">Creating custom exometer entries</a> ###